macke89/forum/README.md

 ---

 ## How to run the App
 The App is live [here](https://myforumlaravel.herokuapp.com/).
-You need to create an Account to post, Email Verification is not activated.
+You can Login with an Account.

 ---
 ## Planned
-1. User can report a Post
-    - User can Delete Reported Post
-    - User can Delete Report
-2. User can send and receive Personal Messages
+1. User can send and receive Personal Messages
-3. User Roles & Permissions
+2. User Roles & Permissions
 ---
 ## User Stories
 - User can create Account